As part of our educational program, we are available to help students understand the financial responsibilities of their Student Account.

 Do you have a payment plan?

-- Yes, Sierra Nevada College offers payment plans with 3, 4 and 5 payments to help students and families who would like to spread out their semester charges.
+- Yes, Sierra Nevada University offers payment plans with 3, 4 and 5 payments to help students and families who would like to spread out their semester charges.
 More information on payment plans is at TouchNet.
 For payment plan questions, call the Payment Plans Support Line at 1-833-269-3675.

 I do not have my own medical insurance.
 Do you offer medical insurance plans?

-- All Sierra Nevada College undergraduate students must carry health insurance or public coverage that meets the minimum requirements of the Affordable Care Act.
+- All Sierra Nevada University undergraduate students must carry health insurance or public coverage that meets the minimum requirements of the Affordable Care Act.
 For information about coverage options, or help selecting the best plan for you, contact Terrie Mann at Clark & Associates of Nevada, Inc. today 775-828-7420.
 All students are required to complete the “Proof of Coverage” form on the Student Health Insurance page.

 I do not own a car.
 Why am I being charged the “Parking Permit Fee”?

 - Every student is charged for a parking permit.
 If you do not own a car, just fill out a Parking Waiver to waive the fee.

 - Electronic bills are made available on a monthly basis to view on SNCSIS.